Recovering Your Surplus Edible Food: SB 1383 Food Recovery Program Compliance for Businesses

 Visit our jurisdiction-specific recycling program page to learn more about recycling in your area.

-The Santa Clara County Food Recovery Program (the Program) is managed by Joint Venture Silicon Valley (Joint Venture) under a contract with the Recycling and Waste Reduction Commission of Santa Clara County, through its Implementation Committee, with representation from all the cities and unincorporated county areas of Santa Clara County.
+The Santa Clara County Food Recovery Program is managed by Joint Venture Silicon Valley under a contract with the Recycling and Waste Reduction Commission of Santa Clara County, through its Implementation Committee, with representation from all the cities and unincorporated county areas of Santa Clara County.
 The Program is funded by Santa Clara County and the named entities.
-The monitoring and inspecting of surplus food generators, food recovery organizations and their services is carried out independently by Joint Venture's Food Recovery Initiative (the Initiative) and is subject to oversight by Santa Clara County and its jurisdictions alone.
+The monitoring and inspecting of surplus food generators, food recovery organizations and their services is carried out independently by Joint Venture's Food Recovery Initiative and is subject to oversight by Santa Clara County and its jurisdictions alone.
 Though the Initiative was launched under the direction of the Joint Venture board, the County Program is not subject to any form of consultation, direction or oversight by the Joint Venture board.
 Communications with regulated entities, and any proprietary information, remains the purview of the Program and the jurisdiction within which the regulated entity is located.
 The Program also exercises fully independent discretion and decision-making pertaining to record-keeping, monitoring, and inspections.